milesroberts-123/poolseq-kmers/README.md

 See config/README.md for a complete description of workflow inputs.
 In short, you need two files:

-* config/config.yaml: describes parameters that are held constant for every simulation in the workflow
+* config/config.yaml: describes parameters that are held constant for every job in the workflow

-* config/parameters.tsv: is a table of parameters that vary between simulations.
+* config/parameters.tsv: is a table of parameters that can vary between simulations.
 Each simulation corresponds to a different row, and each parameter is a column.
 Each simulation should have a column `ID` that is an integer used as a unique identifier.

 ## Outputs